Don-Donn/Car-Rental/README.md

 **USER AUTHENTICATION**

-The system incorporates a robust login feature to ensure secure access.
-Follow these steps:
+The system includes a login feature to enhance security.
+Only authorized users can access the admin functionalities.
+Follow the steps below to log in:

 1. Open the application in your web browser.
 2. You will be redirected to the login page.